-Docket # PP-362
+Docket # PP-481

 Summary

-The Department of Energy (DOE) is preparing an Environmental Impact Statement (EIS) on the proposed Federal action of granting a Presidential Permit to construct a new electric transmission line across the U.S.-Canada border in New York.
+The Department of Energy (DOE) prepared an Environmental Impact Statement (EIS) on the proposed Federal action of granting a Presidential Permit to construct a new electric transmission line across the U.S.-Canada border in New York.
 DOE has determined that issuance of a Presidential Permit for the proposed project would constitute a major Federal action that may have a significant effect upon the environment within the meaning of the National Environmental Policy Act of 1969 (NEPA).
 Pursuant to NEPA, in considering an application for a Presidential Permit the DOE must take into account environmental impacts of the proposed facility as well as make a determination as to whether the proposed project is consistent with the public interest.
-For this reason, DOE is preparing an EIS entitled Champlain Hudson Power Express Transmission Line Environmental Impact Statement (DOE/EIS-0447) to address potential environmental impacts from the proposed action and reasonable alternatives.
-The EIS is being prepared in compliance with NEPA and applicable regulations, including DOE NEPA implementing regulations at 10 CFR Part 1021.
+For this reason, DOE prepared an EIS entitled Champlain Hudson Power Express Transmission Line Environmental Impact Statement (DOE/EIS-0447) to address potential environmental impacts from the proposed action and reasonable alternatives.
+The EIS was prepared in compliance with NEPA and applicable regulations, including DOE NEPA implementing regulations at 10 CFR Part 1021.

 Supplementary Information

 The Project's precise final route is subject to a number of factors, including resource issues, permitting, land acquisition, and stakeholder agreement.
-The approximately 333 mile (536 km) portion of the Project within the United States will be owned and operated by the Applicant.
+The approximately 336 mile (541 km) portion of the Project within the United States will be owned and operated by the Applicant.

 Agency Purpose and Need, Proposed Action, and Alternatives